jcarballo321/Project_3/README.md

     `"Orange" : "orange-circle",`
 `}`

+add pics of picassos

 The link for the full pic generation can be found under

 **Project_3 --> generator --> 'pic_generator.ipynb**

-- Creation of market place
+## Creation of market place

+The .sol file that created the market place can be found under

+** nft-marketplace **

 # Challenges

-    Our biggest challenge  was
+    Our biggest challenge  was really to incorporate all the technologies neccessary to create a robust market place that incorporated all our ideas.

 # Technology